cwendorf/backcalc/docs/man/backcalc_standard.md

 ### Value

-A data.frame with effect size statistics including the standardized estimate, standard error (of the effect size), confidence interval, and related statistics.
+A data.frame with effect size statistics including the standardized estimate, standard error (of the effect size), test statistic, degrees of freedom, p-value, and confidence interval.
 The output has class "backcalc" and contains attribute "Approximations" if attr = TRUE.